-Here is what our room looked like at Portofino Bay:
+Here is what the Portofino Bay hotel and our room looked like:

 I did really like the room layout and the large bathroom, and we LOVED BiCe restaurant for Italian fine dining at the hotel (so much we went twice), but otherwise, it was a bit lacking overall in cleanliness, service, food quality, etc., especially for the high price.

 My honest opinion is that, if you want to get into the Wizarding World of Harry Potter an extra hour early, take a look at the three premier Universal hotels: